vibewell25/vibewell/docs/docs/testing/K6-TESTING.md

 ./redis-stable/src/redis-cli shutdown
 ``` # k6 Testing Guide for Rate Limiting

-This guide explains how to use k6 to test the rate limiting functionality in the Vibewell application, covering both Redis and in-memory rate limiting implementations.
+This guide explains how to use k6 to test the rate limiting functionality in the VibeWell application, covering both Redis and in-memory rate limiting implementations.

 ## Prerequisites

 - [k6](https://k6.io/docs/getting-started/installation/) installed locally
 - Node.js 16+ installed
-- Access to the Vibewell application (local or deployed)
+- Access to the VibeWell application (local or deployed)
 - Redis server (for Redis-based rate limiting tests)

 ## Overview